-If a study is a variant of the three main study types (cohort, case-control, or cross-sectional), there is an additional need for clarity.
-Authors can provide a clear description of the study design by including the following key elements: (1) the timing of study population enrollment with respect to the occurrence of the outcome such as after or prior to, (2) the role of exposure status on enrollment such as enrolled based on exposure or not, (3) the role of outcome status on enrollment such as enrolled based on outcome or not, (4) the timing of outcome and exposure determination such as outcome determined before, after, or concurrent to exposure determination, and (5) if the outcome is a disease, condition, or behavior, whether the outcome represents incidence or prevalence.
+If a study is a variant of the three main study types (cohort, case-control or cross-sectional), there is an additional need for clarity.
+Authors can provide a clear description of the study design by including the following key elements: (i) the timing of study population enrolment with respect to the occurrence of the outcome such as after or prior to, (ii) the role of exposure status on enrolment such as enrolled based on exposure or not, (iii) the role of outcome status on enrolment such as enrolled based on outcome or not, (iv) the timing of outcome and exposure determination such as outcome determined before, after or concurrent to exposure determination and (v) if the outcome is a disease, condition or behaviour, whether the outcome represents incidence or prevalence.
 If the study only estimates prevalence or incidence in a single group, then the authors need to clarify whether the outcome represents incidence or prevalence.
 This item is intended to give the reader a general idea of the study design.
 The design specifics are described in detail in subsequent items.

-We recommend that authors refrain from calling a study "prospective" or "retrospective" because these terms are ill defined.25 One usage sees cohort and prospective as synonymous and reserves the word retrospective for case-control studies.
-A second usage distinguishes prospective and retrospective cohort studies according to the timing of data collection relative to when the idea for the study was developed.26 A third usage distinguishes prospective and retrospective case-control studies depending on whether the data about the exposure of interest existed when cases were selected.27
+We recommend that authors refrain from calling a study 'prospective' or 'retrospective' because these terms are ill defined (Vandenbroucke, 1991).
+One usage sees cohort and prospective as synonymous and reserves the word retrospective for case-control studies.
+A second usage distinguishes prospective and retrospective cohort studies according to the timing of data collection relative to when the idea for the study was developed (Miettinen, 1985).
+A third usage distinguishes prospective and retrospective case-control studies depending on whether the data about the exposure of interest existed when cases were selected (Rothman and Greenland, 1998).

 In STROBE-Vet, we do not use the words prospective and retrospective, nor alternatives such as concurrent and historical.
-We recommend that, whenever authors use these words, they define what they mean.
+We recommend that whenever authors use these words, they define what they mean.
 Most importantly, we recommend that authors describe exactly how and when data collection took place.

-5(a) Setting: Describe the Setting, Locations, and Relevant Dates, Including Periods of Recruitment, Exposure, Follow-Up, and Data Collection 5(b) If Applicable, Include Information at Each Level of Organization
+5 (a).
+Setting: describe the setting, locations and relevant dates, including periods of recruitment, exposure, follow-up and data collection

+5 (b).
+If applicable, include information at each level of organization

 This study was conducted in Afar and Tigray regions in north-eastern Ethiopia.
 Two administrative zones (Zone-1 and Zone-4) out of five zones of Afar region were included in the study, and then one district from each zone was selected (Asiyta and Yallo, respectively).
 Asayita district was selected to include an agro-pastoral production system where irrigation farming is widely prevalent. ...
-Yallo was selected for its location interfacing with the highland agro-climate in Alamata and Raya Azebo districts where the livestock are moved for grazing and watering during dry season [].
-There were two distinct agro-ecological climates prevailing in the Afar study area: lowland (<1,500 m) and highland (>2,300 m)...
+Yallo was selected for its location interfacing with the highland agro-climate in Alamata and Raya Azebo districts where the livestock are moved for grazing and watering during dry season [ ].
+There were two distinct agro-ecological climates prevailing in the Afar study area: lowland (<1500 m) and highland (>2300 m). ...

-A cross-sectional study was carried out between October 2011 and February 2012 to assess epidemiological factors associated with observed [lumpy skin disease] in the previous 2 years (September 2009 to October 2011).
+A cross-sectional study was carried out between October 2011 and February 2012 to assess epidemiological factors associated with observed [lumpy skin disease] in the previous two years (September 2009 to October 2011).
 Three to four Kebeles (the lowest administrative unit next to district in order of hierarchy in Ethiopia) were selected randomly from each district, and 20-30 herds were randomly selected from each Kebele.
-Herd-owners were selected based on willingness to complete the questionnaire.28
+Herd-owners were selected based on willingness to complete the questionnaire (Hailu et al., 2014).